tytydraco/canary/README.md

 See `src/other/config.py` for documentation.

 # Client
 You can use the built-in canary client called birdhouse to communicate with clients in a cleaner manner.

-- TODO: add available features here
+It creates a file called `birdhouse` (not to be confused with `birdhouse.py`).
+It will get created automatically upon first launch of birdhouse.

+The `birdhouse` file stores a list of references to canary clients.
+It uses the format `name:address:port`.
+Entries can be managed manually or via the `add` and `delete` commands.

+Commands can be sent to individual entries or all of them at once.